17th June 2013

 Looking at the Disputes Committee

-We will only accept submissions from individuals, and not motions or group documents, and it would be useful if comrades can keep contributions to under 1,000 words.
+This body would like to invite constructive suggestions on these issues from party members.
+We will only accept submissions from individuals, and not motions or group documents, and it would be helpful if comrades can keep contributions to fewer than 1,000 words.

 Comrades who have already written in the internal bulletins do not need to resubmit their contributions as we are already looking at these.

 We hope that suggestions from party members can form a useful part of our deliberations and we are not going to publish submissions or post them online.